-I am a second-generation native of Los Angeles and grew up in Laurel Canyon.
-I currently live in Glassell Park with my long-time partner Nicole and our dog Sassy.
-I work as a new media artist and am adjunct faculty at USC in the school of Cinematic Arts.
+I am a second-generation native of Los Angeles and grew up in Laurel Canyon, and currently live in Glassell Park with my long-time partner Nicole and our dog Sassy.
+I work as a new media artist and am a professor at USC in the school of Cinematic Arts.
 I first started taking photos while living in Germany over the summer with my father in 1983.
 I still have many of these photos.
-There was a small camera shop that was near our hotel that I wandered into alone.
-Somehow I was immediately drawn in, and later I convinced my dad to purchase it for me.
-I don’t remember how many days that took but it was a few.
+There was a small camera shop near our hotel that I wandered into alone.
+Somehow I was immediately drawn in, and later I convinced my dad to purchase it.
+I don’t remember how many days that took, but it was a few.
 I still have many of the photographs that I took on that trip.
-It was a small black Nikon EM and I loved it until I found out it was the lower quality, Nikon.
+It was a small black Nikon EM, and I loved it until I found out it was the lower quality Nikon.
 I sold it in Highschool and bought a black Nikormat from the 60s.
-I have had several Nikons in my life with my favorite being an F3 that cost me a small fortune.
-Currently, I use a Sony A7Rii and shoot mostly with a Zeiss Batis 18mm f/2.8 and the Sony Zeiss FE 50mm f/1.4.
+I have had several Nikons in my life, with my favorite being an F3 that cost me a small fortune.
+Currently, I use a Sony A7Rii and shoot mainly with a Zeiss Batis 18mm f/2.8 and the Sony Zeiss FE 50mm f/1.4.
 I have a few other older Nikon lenses with an adapter.

-I try to think of my photographs as mostly just an image that I want to explore, and then using what I know to try to make that happen.
-Usually what I know is Los Angeles and I use the city as much as possible.
-I go through bursts of work and then often don’t go out shooting for months.
-I take pictures of our travels and of nature.
-I generally do not take pictures of people and usually like my pictures devoid of people.
-I usually go out around 4:30 am and drive around with some concept in mind.
-I am usually home by 8 am.
+I try to think of my photographs as mostly just an image that I want to explore and then use what I know to make that happen.
+Usually, I know Los Angeles, and I use the city as much as possible.
+I go through bursts of work and often don’t shoot for months.
+I take pictures of our travels and nature.
+I generally do not take photos of people and usually like my pictures devoid of people.
+I typically go out around 4:30 am and drive around with some concept in mind.
+I am generally home by 8 am.